9 Best HIPAA-Compliant Healthcare Video Platforms for Providers

 • Large systems should prioritize governance, scalability, and lifecycle control over PHI content.

-What Makes a Video Platform HIPAA-Compliant?
+What Makes a Healthcare Video Platform HIPAA-Compliant?

 A platform qualifies as HIPAA-compliant only when it includes the required administrative, physical, and technical safeguards to securely handle PHI.
 These typically include end-to-end encryption, access control, secure storage, audit logs, and a formal Business Associate Agreement (BAA).